The 7 Steps I Took When Hiring A Local Photographer To Take Photos Of Myself In 100+ Yoga Poses

 In 2012 I booked a day with a local photographer to take yoga photos of me.

 In a 6 hour session, the photographer took over 500 photos!
-And at the end of the session I felt like I’d run a marathon!
+And at the end of the session I felt like I’d run a marathon.
 I’ve run marathons before, and I’m not joking when I say it’s like running a marathon.
-I ached from head to toe!
+I ached from head to toe.

-Anyway, the effort was well worth it.
+The effort was well worth it.

 I Googled “photographers” in [my town name].

 I opened up my Evernote and added a list of all the “photographers” in my local area.

 I picked up the phone and called several of the “photographers” on my list and picked the one I liked the most.
 Here are the questions I asked…

 “Can you make the photos have a white background?”

 His response was, “Yes” and he brought a large white background and white floor to the venue which made all the photos come up with a white background.
 This was important to me because I wanted the images to look professional.
 I didn’t want a coach or a wall in the background.